-While he is hardly the first to don the fashion statement, the look compliments Siboy’s gruff, albeit violent, rap style.
+While he’s hardly been the first to don the fashion statement, the look compliments Siboy’s gruff rap style.

-French Youtube teases their listeners with 15-second clips of Activia ads, the newest cappuccino K-cup product, and an eye-roll of marketing looking to encourage young people to eat healthily.
+French Youtube teases listeners with 15-second clips of Activia ads, new cappuccino K-cup products, and an eye-roll of marketing championing healthy eating habits for the young.

-Most of the time it takes all of our patience to wait the 5 seconds before the Skip Ad rectangle pops up, but on rare occasions, Youtube has stalked your search history enough to recommend a song that catches your attention.
+The 5 seconds before the Skip Ad rectangle pops up can feel like ages, but on rare occasions, Youtube stalks your search history enough to recommend a song that catches your attention.

 “Mom, please don’t cry/black legends don’t die.”

 Despite a dubious, yet unimpressive collection of video thumbnails in which wads of money and cheap font form a boring curation for yet another low-on-the-radar rapper, I hit play.